-As a rule, students - including foreign students - can work during training.
+As a rule, students - including foreign students - can work during studies.
 Also a great plus is the opportunity to pass an industrial practice or internship: this increases the chances of successful employment after graduation.
 In addition, graduates are granted a residence permit after graduation for 6 months: as a rule, this is more than enough to find a good job.

 Schools in Belgium are traditionally divided into public and private (approximately equally) - the peculiarity is that many private schools belong to the Catholic churches.
 Private boarding schools in Belgium are more popular among foreign students, as they provide better infrastructure and living conditions, are more focused on further university education.

 Higher education institutions are represented by higher schools and universities, as well as private (independent, many of them are also run by the Catholic Church) and state (official) ones.
 The features of the educational system are closely tied to the location of the university: if it is closer to the Netherlands, then the Dutch system is used, if closer to France - French.
 Duration of study in Belgium is usually 5 years (undergraduate), but can increase to 6 (for example, obstetrics, law, pharmaceuticals and some other areas).
 The general structure of higher education in Belgium is as follows: